Silver City Airways: The 1940s

 In 1946, Air Cdre Griffith James ("Taffy") Powell got in touch with W.S.
 Robinson, chairman of London-based mining company the Zinc Corporation.
 That meeting resulted in Robinson appointing Powell as the Zinc Corporation's adviser.

 One of Powell's first visits in his new capacity took him to Broken Hill, Australia, also known as Silver City.
 This visit resulted in the decision to set up a new air transport operator to serve the mining industry, to be named Silver City.

-Silver City Airways was incorporated on 25 November 1946.
-British Aviation Services (BAS), an early post-World War II airline holding company and air transport operator, became one of Silver City's shareholders, initially taking a 10% stake.
+Silver City Airways Ltd. was incorporated on 25 November 1946.
+British Aviation Services (BAS) (or Britavia), an early post-World War II airline holding company and air transport operator, became one of Silver City's shareholders, initially taking a 10% stake.
 Air Cdre Griffith James Powell was the first managing director of both BAS and Silver City.

-Silver City's first base was at Langley Aerodrome.
+Silver City's first base was at Langley Airfield, Berkshire.

 The airline's initial fleet comprised four ex-military Douglas Dakotas and three Avro Lancastrians, the 13-seater civil version of the Lancaster Mark 3 bomber.
 Two of the latter were new aircraft that had been ordered by British South American Airways (BSAA).

 Lancastrian G-AHBW operated the company's first commercial flight, from London Airport (Heathrow) to Sydney via Johannesburg in November 1946.
 This was followed by similar operations to Johannesburg via Karachi and to Malta before the end of the year.

 In October 1947, Silver City became involved in the airlift of Hindu and Muslim refugees between Pakistan and India, following the Subcontinent's partitioning.
 This operation constituted the fledgling airline's first major engagement.
 Initially, the repatriation airlift was undertaken by four Dakotas.
 On short journeys, the authorities granted Silver City dispensation to raise the limit on the maximum number of passengers it could carry from 28 to 52 to airlift as many people as quickly as possible.

 Also that year, Silver City moved its base to Blackbushe Airport, as a result of Langley's closure due to Heathrow's expansion.